NinePTH/NinePTH/README.md

 <h2 align="left">Hi 👋!
-My name is Patihan Prasongphol and I'm a Game Dev and Web Dev, from Thailand</h2>
+My name is Patihan Prasongphol, and I'm a Game Dev and Web Dev, from Thailand</h2>

 ###